 Pressing either side of the SEEK/ SKIP button, selecting a different folder with the TUNE knob, or pressing the SCAN button, also turns off the folder scan.

-Each time you press and release the SCAN button, the mode changes from folder scan to scan, then to normal playing.
+Each time you press and release the SCAN button, the mode changes from file scan to folder scan, then to normal play.

 To Stop Playing a Disc